Accessibility information

 Companion tickets

 If you need a support person or aide to attend events they are entitled to a free companion ticket.
 Contact the Box Office on 0345 373 5888 or email boxoffice@edbookfest.co.uk as soon as possible after booking your ticket.
-Free tickets cannot be booked online.
+Free companion tickets cannot be booked online.
 For popular events or on the first day of bookings, we recommend purchasing an extra ticket for your companion, then contacting the Box Office for reimbursement.

 Captioned and BSL interpreted events